-- a) in September 2011, the Ministry of Federal Affairs and Local Development directed all the VDCs to allocate at least 15% of their VDC grants for agriculture development this amounts to at least NRs 200,000 (~ US\$ 2,350), sufficient to support a minimum of 12 farmer groups in each VDC through the FtF programme.
-As this letter went to all 3,915 VDCs in Nepal, this was a very important directive to stimulate local agricultural service delivery; - b) the Ministry of Agriculture and Development issued a letter in December 2012 to all 75 District Agriculture Development Offices (DADOs) directing them to ensure: a) their active involvement in the establishment of the AFECs, and b) the appropriate utilization of the budgets allocated for agriculture development.
-In addition, the DADOs were instructed to incorporate the FtF extension approach as a mandatory activity in their regular annual plans.
+(1) In September 2011, the MoFALD directed all the VDCs to allocate at least 15 per cent of their VDC grants for agriculture development - this amounts to at least NRs 200,000 (∼ US\$2,350), sufficient to support a minimum of 12 farmer groups in each VDC through the FtF programme.
+As this letter went to all 3,915 VDCs in Nepal, this was a very important directive to stimulate local agricultural service delivery.

-Figure 5.
+FtF extension approach to the

+Plate 4.
 AFEC members after the election process in Gela VDC, of Kalikot District in western Nepal (June 2012)